Bobbie Gentry was one of the first female musicians who wrote, produced and even published her own music.

-Bobbie was born Roberta Lee Streeter, on a little farm outside the town of Woodland in Chickasaw County, Mississippi, she spent her childhood years on her grandparents’ farm, after her own parents divorced, where she grew up without electricity or plumbing.
+Bobbie was born Roberta Lee Streeter, on the 27th July 1942, in a little farm outside the town of Woodland in Chickasaw County, Mississippi, she spent her childhood years on her paternal grandparents’ farm, after her own parents divorced, where she grew up without electricity or plumbing.
 In a 1973 Mid-South magazine cover story, she remembered, “My grandmother noticed how much I liked music, so she traded one of her milk cows for a neighbor’s piano,” she said, sounding like a line from one of her own songs.
 “When I was still very young, I used to sit and listen to jazz music and blues music from New Orleans on an old battery-powered radio, since we didn’t have electricity on the farm.
 Then I’d go over to the piano and try to pick out the tunes.”
 The story goes that, at the age of 7, she composed her first song, called My Dog Sergeant Is a Good Dog — using only the black keys, because that’s how she watched the church pianist play.
 Years later, she cheerfully performed the track at the piano in her 1968 BBC TV series.
 Her early life is peppered with such stories that over time have coalesced into a version of the classic American dream.

 For a few years, she lived in Greenwood, Mississippi with her father, and while attending high school there, she learned to play the guitar and banjo.
 At age 13, she moved to Palm Springs, California, to live with her mother.
 For a time the two of them appeared as the duo Ruby and Bobbie Meyers.
 The affluence of life in Palm Springs was very different from the austerity of life on a farm without electricity.
 She picked up her stage name from the 1952 film Ruby Gentry which she saw on television.
 In the film Ruby played by Jennifer Jones was a poor but beautiful girl from the backwoods who ended up marrying the town tycoon: It seemed a good fit.
 “My mother’s name is Ruby,” she told a reporter, “and I was intrigued with that movie and started using that name.
 I like it still.”